unstoppabledomains/dev-docs/developer-toolkit/index.md

 For an Unstoppable-managed, blockchain-agnostic command-line interface for resolving all Unstoppable NFT domains, see [Resolution CLI](resolution-cli.md).

-## Resolve via Direct Blockchain Calls
+## Resolve With Direct Blockchain Calls

-For developers who want more direct, low level control over domain resolution, see [Resolve with Direct Blockchain Calls](./direct-blockchain-calls/bc-overview.md).
+For developers who want more direct, low level control over domain resolution, see [Resolve With Direct Blockchain Calls](./direct-blockchain-calls/bc-overview.md).
 This will require updates to any integration to reflect future changes in Unstoppable resolution services, such as new domain endings.

+## Resolve With the Matic SDK

+For developers interacting with the Matic network using the [Matic SDK](https://github.com/maticnetwork/matic.js) and who want an easy way to integrate domain resolution functionalities into their applications, see [Resolve With the Matic SDK.](./resolve-with-maticjs.md).

 <embed src="/snippets/_discord.md" />